Ai Kurogo

-is a Japanese volleyball player.
+Ai Kurogo (黒後 愛, Kurogo Ai) is a Japanese volleyball player.
 She competed at the 2020 Summer Olympics, in Women's volleyball.

 She was part of the Japan women's national volleyball team.
-She participated at the 2017 FIVB U20 Women's Volleyball World Championship, 2018 Asian Games, and the 2018 FIVB Volleyball Women's Nations League.
+She participated at the 2017 FIVB U20 Women's Volleyball World Championship, 2018 Asian Games, 2018 FIVB Volleyball Women's Nations League, 2018 FIVB Women's Volleyball World Championship, 2019 FIVB Volleyball Women's Nations League, 2021 FIVB Volleyball Women's Nations League and the 2024 FIVB Volleyball Women's Nations League where Japan won the silver medal for the first time in their Volleyball Nations League history.
+From the 2026/2027 season onwards, she will play for the Greek first division team AEK.